 I do not mean that he will never do any damage, that he will not hurt himself, that he will not break a piece of valuable furniture if he finds it within his reach.
 He could do a lot of harm without doing any harm, because the bad action depends on the intention to harm, and he will never have this intention.
-If he had it just once, all would be lost; he would be wicked almost without resource.
+If he had it just once, all would be lost; he would be wicked almost without resources.

 Such a thing is wrong in the eyes of avarice, which is not wrong in the eyes of reason.
-If you leave children free to exercise their absent-mindedness, you should keep away from them everything that could make it costly, and leave nothing fragile or precious within their reach. (…)
+If you leave children free to exercise their absent-mindedness, you should keep away from them everything that could make it costly, and leaves nothing fragile or precious within their reach. (…)

-If, in spite of your precautions, the child makes a mess or breaks a useful piece of furniture, do not punish him for your negligence, do not scold him; do not let him hear a word of reproach; do not even let him know that he has given you grief; act exactly as if the piece of furniture had broken of its own accord; in short, believe that you have done a great deal if you are able to say nothing.
+If, in spite of your precautions, the child makes a mess or breaks a useful piece of furniture, do not punish him for your negligence, do not scold him; do not let him hear a word of reproach; do not even let him know that he has given you grief; act exactly as if the piece of furniture had broken out of its own accord; in short, I believe that you have done a great deal if you are able to say nothing.

 Jean-Jacques Rousseau –

 Wasting time: the most important of all rules

 → The best legislation in the world?
 The French motto! – Jean-Jacques Rousseau

 For Jean-Jacques Rousseau, the time of idleness, the time of harmless experience, the time of carelessness is essential to the construction, the development, and therefore the education of a man.
 This is why it is important to preserve this sacred period for the child.
 Let your child breathe, do what he wants, let nature act in him, invites Jean-Jacques Rousseau.